rak3rman/mark4/nuxt/content/licensing.md

 - _The Content Provider will not be liable for any third party claims or incidental, consequential or other damages arising out of this license or buyer's use of the Media._

-\*All Media released or shared by the Content Provider anywhere on the web domain https://rakerman.com or https://media.rakerman.com/ is subject by default to the Personal Use License unless specified otherwise.
+\*All Media released or shared by the Content Provider anywhere on the web domain https://radison.io or https://rakerman.com or https://media.rakerman.com/ is subject by default to the Personal Use License unless specified otherwise.
 "The Media" includes post thumbnails, post images, as well as any other digital media provided directly by the Content Provider.